Pancreatic duct: Clinical significance

 Compression, obstruction or inflammation of the pancreatic duct may lead to acute pancreatitis.
 The most common cause for obstruction is the presence of gallstones in the common bile duct, a condition called choledocholithiasis.
 Obstruction can also be due to duodenal inflammation in Crohn's disease.
 A gallstone may get lodged in the constricted distal end of the ampulla of Vater, where it blocks the flow of both bile and pancreatic juice into the duodenum.
 Bile backing up into the pancreatic duct may initiate pancreatitis.
 The pancreatic duct is generally regarded as abnormally enlarged if being over 3 mm in the head and 2 mm in the body or tail on CT scan.
 Pancreatic duct or parts of pancreatic duct can be demonstrated on ultrasound in 75 to 85% of people.

-Pancreatic ductal carcinoma is a common form of pancreatic cancer.
+Pancreatic ductal carcinoma

+Pancreatic ductal adenocarcinoma is the most common form of pancreatic cancer.
+Bile acids are closely implicated in the growth and progression of pancreatic cancer.
+Bile acids appear to accelerate the carcinogenic processes in pancreatic ductal adenocarcinoma cells through the over expression of the MUC4 protein.
+A comparison of the composition of bile acids in bile (extracted from the common bile duct) of patients with adenocarcinoma of the pancreas and benign disease was performed.
+The concentration of the unconjugated bile acid cholic acid in the malignant group was significantly higher than in the benign group.
+Most of the risk factors of pancreatic cancer including alcohol intake, smoking and a high fat diet all lead to high secretion of bile acids.
+Bile acid reflux into the pancreatic duct affects the epithelial cells or acinar cells from which pancreatic adenocarcinoma is derived.

 History

 The pancreatic duct is also called the duct of Wirsung.
 This is named after its discoverer, the German anatomist Johann Georg Wirsung (1589–1643).